Illinois State University

 Electronic application website Find more information on this website

-Open admissions policy applies to Veteran Admission Policy - From the State of Illinois at time of enlisting, served a year or more of active duty, honorable discharge received, ISU is the first institution of attendance after release from military
+Open admissions policy applies to Veteran Admission Policy - From the State of Illinois at time of enlisting, served a year or more of active duty, present a discharge for other than dishonorable reasons, ISU is the first institution of attendance after release from military.

 High school education High school diploma required and GED accepted.